How Does the Pretraining Distribution Shape In-Context Learning? A Fundamental Trade-Off: Experimental Validation

 \subsection{Stochastic Volterra Equations}

-We finally consider stochastic Volterra equations as a model of nonlinear stochastic processes that have long range dependencies.
+In \cref{sec:theory}, we predicted that temporal dependencies in the data would negatively impact generalization in ICL.
+To quantitatively validate this prediction, we finally consider stochastic Volterra equations as a model of nonlinear stochastic processes that have long range dependencies.
 These processes are, under certain conditions, known to model fractional Brownian motion, which exhibit self-similarity which has been thought to represent the distribution of tokens in LLMs~\citep{alabdulmohsin2024fractal}.
-Each task $\theta$ parametrizes a multi-layer perceptron $b_\theta$ and induces the process: $ X_t = X_0 + \int_0^t (t -s)^{-\alpha} b_\theta(X_s) \mathrm{d}s + \int_0^t (t-s)^{-\alpha} \mathrm{d}W_s, $ where $W_t$ is a standard Brownian motion and $\alpha > 0$ controls the temporal dependence of the process: the smaller $\alpha$ is, the more past values influence the current value.
+Each task $\theta$ parametrizes a multi-layer perceptron $b_\theta$ and induces the process: $ X_t = X_0 + \int_0^t (t -s)^{-\alpha} b_\theta(X_s) \mathrm{d}s + \int_0^t (t-s)^{-\alpha} \mathrm{d}W_s, $ where $W_t$ is a standard Brownian motion and the kernel exponent $\alpha > 0$ controls the temporal dependence of the process: the smaller $\alpha$ is, the more past values influence the current value.
 The dependency coefficients in \cref{thm:generalization} thus depend explicitly on $\alpha$, they are larger for smaller $\alpha$, see \cref{app:subsec:volterra}.
 We consider the generalization capabilities as a function of the number of pretraining tasks in~\cref{fig:volterra_gen} and as a function of $\alpha$. \Cref{thm:generalization} predicts that generalization should suffer for smaller $\alpha$ due to the increased dependencies, which is validated in the experiments: the performance gap between the different $\alpha$ is larger for smaller number of tasks.
+More precisely, sequences with lower kernel exponents such as $1.0$ (higher dependence) have worse performance and degrades faster as the number of tasks decreases compared to sequences with higher kernel exponents such as $2.0$ (lower dependence).
+For instance, for kernel exponent 1.0, the MSE at shift 0 is multiplied by 3 when $\nTasks$ goes from 5000 to 500 while for kernel exponent 2.0, the MSE at shift 0 is barely changes.
+These results thus validate our predictions.